CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Is Trek 3700 a Good Bike?

 Trek 3700 was a popular bike thanks to its excellent price-value ratio.
-Many people were deciding between the 3700 and Trek 4300, which had better specs.
+Many people decided between the 3700 and Trek 4300, which had better specs.

 They tended to lean toward the 4300 because its specifications were better for a relatively small price increase (~$90).